-If you have a list of properties or even just one property that has expired, then skip to stage 2 to find out how to find contact information.
-If you aren’t quite at that stage, there’s plenty of ways to start generating a list.
-Here’s one technique to find expired listings.
+If you already have a list of properties (or even just one or two) that you’d like to pursue, you can skip to Stage 2 to find out how to find contact information.

 (1) Determine which listings platform you want to use.

 There are a range of commercial listings platforms to choose from, including: